-- Follow the Virginia Department of Education's 40-Hour Teen/ Parent Driving Guide. - Enjoy your time together.
+- Follow the Virginia Department of Education's required 45-Hour Teen/Parent Driving Guide.

+- Enjoy your time together.
 Have fun!
 This is a great "bonding" opportunity.
-Focus on the driving task and leave family issues at home. - Clear your own schedule and mark your calendar for practice times and remain consistent. - Designate and pre-determine a place to practice. - Let your teenager know you care about his or her safety while practicing. - Stay calm, rational, upbeat, and engaged. - Insist that your teen make safety and instrument adjustments before driving: - Adjust the rearview mirrors. - Reposition the seat before driving. - Adjust and fasten safety belts. - Set temperature adjustments. - Turn off the radio or CD player.
+Focus on the driving task and leave family issues at home.

+- Clear your own schedule and mark your calendar for practice times and remain consistent.

+- Designate and pre-determine a place to practice.

+- Let your teenager know you care about his or her safety while practicing.

+- Stay calm, rational, upbeat, and engaged.

+- Insist that your teen make safety and instrument adjustments before driving:

+- Adjust the rearview mirrors.

+- Reposition the seat before driving.

+- Adjust and fasten safety belts.

+- Set temperature adjustments.

+- Turn off the radio or CD player.

+- Turn off all electronic devices.